federated-directory/help2/administrator/google.md

 <img style="width: 600px;" src="../../assets/images/google-install-saml-4.png" alt="Configured app"/>

-Enter your directory API key from Federated Directory and select **CONTINUE**.
-If you don't know how to create an API key, please see [Directories guide](./directories)
+Enter an access token from a **directory API key** and select **CONTINUE**.
+If you don't know how to create such a directory API key in Federated Directory, please see these [instructions](./directories#directory-keys)

 <img style="width: 600px;" src="../../assets/images/google-install-saml-6a.png" alt="Federated Directory edit screen"/>